jonull93/PhD/README.md

 ## Introduction

 This repository is part of a broader research focused on electricity system modeling and analysis using a GAMS model.
 The primary focus of this project is on the management of net load variations in the electricity system.
-The scripts herein have been used in the following publications:
+Most scripts herein have been used at some point (and in some version) for the following publications:
 - [Actuating the European Energy System Transition: Indicators for Translating Energy Systems Modelling Results into Policy-Making](https://doi.org/10.3389/fenrg.2021.677208)
 - [Inclusion of frequency control constraints in energy system investment modeling](https://doi.org/10.1016/j.renene.2021.03.114)
 - [Optimization modeling of frequency reserves and inertia in the transition to a climate-neutral electricity system](https://research.chalmers.se/en/publication/530495)